Abutilon palmeri (Palmer's Indian Mallow)

 Can be planted in containers.

-Named after Edward Palmer, a British-born botanist and naturalist, who made significant contributions to the field of botany after moving to the United States in his youth.
-He was renowned for his extensive work with the Smithsonian Institution and the U.S. Department of Agriculture, where he focused on the flora of North America.
-Palmer's legacy includes numerous botanical discoveries and collections, particularly from his explorations in regions like California and Death Valley.
+Named after Edward Palmer, a British-born botanist and naturalist who worked extensively with the Smithsonian Institution and the U.S. Department of Agriculture.
+Palmer's impact includes numerous botanical discoveries and collections, particularly from his explorations in regions like California and Death Valley.

 • Easy to grow